gitlabhq/gitlabhq/doc/workflow/notifications.md

 | Reopen merge request         | Project members [1]                                               | [1] higher than participating |
 | Merge merge request          | MR author [1], MR assignee [2], project members [3]               | [1] [2] not disabled, [3] higher than participating |
 | New comment                  | Mentioned users [1], users participating [2], project members [3] | [1] [2] not disabled, [3] higher than participating |

+You won't receive notifications for Issues, Merge Requests or Milestones created by yourself.
+You will only receive automatic notifications when somebody else creates one and they mention you.
+Also, when somebody comments or adds changes to the ones that you've created.